By Chris Dunmire | Posted June 1, 2010 | Updated October 1, 2019

 At first I was overwhelmed by the immense outdoor museum collection of historic western town artifacts.
 Baking in the hot desert sun were hordes of antique glass bottles, metal sculptures, boots, shoes, signs, phones, and tools surrounding a small travel trailer full of homemade rattlesnake crafts.
 Outside the trailer stood tables and shelves lined with gemstones and rocks for sale.
-An unseen radio played classic 60s & 70s rock quietly in the background.
+An unseen radio played classic 60s and 70s rock faintly in the background.
 My sister was right nobody manned the store.
 Instead, a weathered wooden box hung on the outside of the trailer to collect payments with an instructional sign that read:

 "Here, take some pictures with my camera."
 And so I did.
-The kind of pictures you take all the while knowing the place you're standing is the only one of its kind in the world.
-Nobody could ever appreciate it without photos, or better yet, without visiting it themselves.
+The kind of photos you take all the while knowing the place you're standing is the only one of its kind in the world.
+Nobody could ever appreciate it without photos, or better yet in full immersion, without visiting it themselves.
 Not even social media can explain all the stillness and beauty I felt in those few fresh moments.

 "Hello," Sandy introduced herself.
 "Where are you from?"

 Sandy scooted off after some small talk, and I rejoined Mom in the gift shop.
 "Which necklace do you like better?"
 Mom asked pointing to two different styles.
 She always loved wearing unique, chunky necklaces and jewelry, so this place really was her cup of tea.
 When she was satisfied with her selections, she wrote out a check and left it in the weathered box on top of a stack of money bills and other checks, a self-checkout system of trusting proportions.
 I smiled at her comfort with doing this; she's assuredly done it before.